jeroenterheerdt/HAsmartirrigation/README.md

 1. **Full Open Weather Map**.
 In this mode all data comes from the Open Weather Map service.
 You will need to create and provide an API key.
 See [Getting Open Weater Map API Key](#getting-open-weather-map-api-key) below for instructions.

 2. **Full Sensors**.
 Using sensors.
 In this mode all data comes from sensors such as a weather station.
-When specificying a sensor for precipitation, note that it needs to be a cumulative daily sensor.
-Open Weather Map is not used and you do not need an API key.
+Open Weather Map is not used in any way (e.g. forecast) and you do not need an API key.

 3. **Mixed**.
 A combination of mode 1 and mode 2.
 In this mode part of the data is supplied by sensors and part by Open Weather Map.
 In this mode you will need to create and provide an API key.
 See [Getting Open Weater Map API Key](#getting-open-weather-map-api-key) below for instructions.
 When specificying a sensor for precipitation, note that it needs to be a cumulative daily sensor.